VixuxOG/BE-Design-and-Analysis-of-Algorithms-Practical-Assignments/README.md

 - The program will prompt you to enter the number of queens to place on the board.
 - The program will then output the final configuration of the board with the queens placed.

-## Contributing

-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).